-To be chosen only after consultation with the Learning Strategies Coordinator.
+To be chosen only after consultation with the Head of Inclusivity and Learning Enhancement.

 The aim of the Cross-Curriculum Studies course is to provide students with identified learning needs time to consolidate their learning from all curriculum areas.
 Additionally, they will receive support to independently work on their literacy, numeracy and executive functioning skills.
 Students are expected to be proactive in using time management and organisational techniques explicitly taught in prior Cross-Curricular Studies classes.
 Students additionally have time to complete homework and assignments with the scaffolding of assignments.